Lemon695/obsidian-lemon-toolkit/README.md

 ### Command Palette

+- **Sort by** - Choose how to sort commands in the command palette
+  - Most recently used (default): Shows the most recently used commands first
+  - Most frequently used: Sorts by usage count

+- **Time range** (only for "Most frequently used" mode) - Only count command usage within this time range
+  - Last 24 hours: Only count commands used in the last day
+  - Last 7 days: Only count commands used in the last week
+  - Last 30 days (default): Only count commands used in the last month
+  - All time: Count all command usage since installation

 - **Pinned commands** - Select commands to pin at the top of the command palette.
-Pinned commands will always appear first, followed by recently used commands
+Pinned commands will always appear first, followed by sorted commands

 ### File Info View